Marine shrimp farming: Social changes

 Shrimp farming in many cases has far-reaching effects on the local coastal population.
 Especially in the boom years of the 1980s and 1990s, when the business was largely unregulated in many countries, the very fast expansion of the industry caused significant changes that sometimes were detrimental to the local population.
 Conflicts can be traced back to two root causes: competition for common resources such as land and water, and changes induced by wealth redistribution.

 A significant problem causing much conflict in some regions, for instance in Bangladesh, are the land use rights.
 With shrimp farming, a new industry expanded into coastal areas and started to make exclusive use of previously public resources.
 In some areas, the rapid expansion resulted in the local coastal population being denied access to the coast by a continuous strip of shrimp farms with serious impacts on the local fisheries.
 Such problems were compounded by poor ecological practices that caused a degradation of common resources (such as excessive use of freshwater to control the salinity of the ponds, causing the water table to sink and leading to the salination of freshwater aquifers by an inflow of salt water).
-With growing experience, countries usually introduced stronger governmental regulations and have taken steps to mitigate such problems, for instance through land zoning legislations.
+With growing experience, countries usually introduced stronger governmental regulations and have taken steps to mitigate such problems, for instance through land zoning legislations and by offering economic incentives through tax and payment services.
 Some late adopters have even managed to avoid some problems through proactive legislation, e.g. Mexico.
 The situation in Mexico is unique owing to the strongly government-regulated market.
 Even after the liberalisation in the early 1990s, most shrimp farms are still owned and controlled by locals or local co-ops (ejidos).

 Social tensions have occurred due to changes in the wealth distribution within populations.
 The effects of this are mixed, though, and the problems are not unique to shrimp farming.
 Changes in the distribution of wealth tend to induce changes in the power structure within a community.
 In some cases, there is a widening gap between the general population and local elites who have easier access to credits, subsidies, and permits and thus are more likely to become shrimp farmers and benefit more.
 In Bangladesh, on the other hand, local elites were opposing shrimp farming, which was controlled largely by an urban elite.
 Land concentrations in a few hands has been recognized to carry an increased risk of social and economic problems developing, especially if the landowners are non-local.

 In general, it has been found that shrimp farming is accepted best and introduced most easily and with the greatest benefits for the local communities if the farms are owned by local people instead of by restricted remote élites or large companies because local owners have a direct interest in maintaining the environment and good relations with their neighbors, and because it avoids the formation of large-scale land property.